Quantum spacetime

 In mathematical physics, the concept of quantum spacetime is a generalization of the usual concept of spacetime in which some variables that ordinarily commute are assumed not to commute and form a different Lie algebra.
-The choice of that algebra still varies from theory to theory.

-As a result of this change some variables that are usually continuous may become discrete.
+The choice of that algebra varies from one theory to another.
+As a result of this change, some variables that are usually continuous may become discrete.
 Often only such discrete variables are called "quantized"; usage varies.